Benetton B187: Competition and engine development history

 Driven by Belgian Thierry Boutsen and Italian Teo Fabi, the team and the B187 got off to a good start with Boutsen finishing 5th at the season opening Brazilian Grand Prix, but after that the high boost the team ran in order to keep up with their competition saw the reliability of the TEC engine become suspect.
 However, by running less turbo boost (which hampered speed but also saw the reliability woes go down), by mid-season both Fabi and Boutsen were regularly challenging the top 4 teams of McLaren, Williams, Lotus and Ferrari for podium finishes.
-Boutsen led the Mexican Grand Prix (the race the team had won in 1986) before being forced to retire.
+Boutsen led the Mexican Grand Prix (the race the team had won in 1986) for 13 laps before being forced to retire.

+The 13 laps led in Mexico were the only Formula One Grand Prix laps ever led (officially over the start/finish line) by the Ford turbo engine.
+Boutsen had led for half a lap on lap 17 in Brazil, but as he never led over the line he was not credited with leading a lap.

 Boutsen finished eighth in the Drivers' Championship with 16 points while Fabi, in his last year in F1, finished ninth with 12 points.
 With a total of 28 points, Benetton finished fifth in the Constructors' Championship.